caltechlibrary/andor/README.md

 **And/Or** is a proof of concept for a simple object repository based on Caltech Library's [dataset](https://caltechlibrary.github.io/dataset) tool.
-It provides a web-based multi-user verion of dataset suitable for JSON object curation by a small group of users.
+It provides a web-based multi-user version of dataset suitable for JSON object curation by a small group of users.
 It implements a role/object state based permission scheme enabling support for simple workflows.